+the beginning g of each chapter.
 Chapter 1.
-Getting started as a member......4

-Explains what it means to be in a Medicare health plan and how to use this booklet.
+Getting started as a member 4 Explains what it means to be in a Medicare health plan and how to use this booklet.
 Tells about materials we will send you, your plan premium, the Part D late enrollment penalty, your plan membership card, and keeping your membership record up to date.

-Tells you how to get in touch with our plan (Western Health Advantage MyCare) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
+Chapter 2.
+Important phone numbers and resources 22 Tells you how to get in touch with our plan (Western Health Advantage MyCare Plus) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program prescription drugs, and the Railroad Retirement Board.